awesto/django-shop/docs/tutorial/quickstart.rst

 	(shoptutorial)$ tar zxf DOWNLOAD/FOLDER/django-shop-workdir.tar.gz

-Starting from this folder, you can run all three demos: The first, simple demo shows how to setup a monolingual shop, with one product type.
-The second, internationalized demo shows how to setup a multilingual shop, with one product type.
+Starting from this folder, you can run all three demos: The first, simple demo shows how to setup a monolingual shop, selling Smart Cards exclusively.
+The second, internationalized demo shows how to setup the same shop, but multilingual.
 For translation of model attributes, this installation uses the django-parler_ app.
-The third, polymorphic demo shows how to setup a shop with many different product types.
+The third, polymorphic demo shows how to setup a multilingual shop with many different product types.
 To handle the polymorphism of products, this installation uses the django-polymorphic_ app.

 .. note:: All demos can be started independently from each other, but you are encouraged to start
-		with the "Simple Product", and then proceed to the more complicate examples.
+		with the monolingual Smart Cards example, and then proceed to the more complicate ones.

 .. _download the media files: http://downloads.django-shop.org/django-shop-workdir.tar.gz
 .. _django-parler: http://django-parler.readthedocs.org/en/latest/